 Certain factors make it more likely that you will have a retinal detachment.
 These

-Most of the time, the retinal detachment happens spontaneously, but sometimes trauma
+Most of the time, the retinal detachment happens suddenly on its own.
+But in rare

-to the eye can cause it as well.
+cases, an eye injury can cause it as well.

-If you have retinal detachment, you will probably need some sort of procedure or surgery.
+If you have a retinal detachment, you will likely need some sort of surgery.
+You might

-If you have these symptoms, you may need an emergency surgery or procedure to reattach
+If you have these symptoms, you may need an emergency surgery to reattach the retina.

 Eye care providers sometimes treat retinal detachment with a less invasive procedure

 called pneumatic retinopexy.
-This procedure cannot treat all types of tears to your
+This procedure can't treat all types of retinal detachments.

-retina.
-However, if you have a complicated retinal tear, you may also need another surgery called
+If you have a complex retinal detachment, you may also need another surgery called

 a vitrectomy.
-All of these techniques can successfully repair a detached retina.
+All of these methods can successfully fix a detached retina.
 Ask your

-eye care professional about the benefits and risks of all your treatment
+eye care provider about the benefits and risks of all your treatment choices.

 What are the risks of scleral buckling?

-Most people do well with their scleral buckling surgery, but complications do sometimes
+Most people do well with scleral buckling surgery.
+But complications do sometimes

 happen.
-Your risks may depend on your age, your medical conditions, and the specifics
+Your risks may depend on your age, your health, and the specifics of your

-- Detachment of the eye layer beneath your retina
+Detachment of the eye layer under your retina (the choroid)

 There is also a risk that a retinal detachment will come back and that you will need

-Ask your eye care provider what you need to do to prepare for scleral buckling surgery.
+Ask your eye care provider what you need to do to get ready for scleral buckling surgery.

-Ask whether you need to stop taking any medicines before the procedure.
-You will need
+Ask if you need to stop taking any medicines before the procedure.
+Follow any directions

-Your eye care provider may want to use special instruments to shine a light in your eye
+Your eye care provider may want to use special tools to shine a light in your eye

-and examine your retina.
-You may need to have your eyes dilated for your eye exam.
+and check your retina.
+You will need to have your eyes dilated for your eye exam.

-You also might have an ultrasound of your eye, which helps your eye care provider
+You also might have an ultrasound of your eye.
+This helps your eye care provider see

 What happens during scleral buckling?